PowerShell/PowerShell/demos/Raspberry-Pi/README.md

 scp -r "$(split-path (Get-PSOutput))/*" pi@yourPi:/home/pi/powershell
 ```

-## Get latest CoreClr runtime
+## Get latest CoreCLR runtime

-We need to get a CoreClr that fixes a [threading bug](https://github.com/dotnet/coreclr/pull/13922) which is in DotNetCore 2.0.0.
+We need to get a CoreCLR that fixes a [threading bug](https://github.com/dotnet/coreclr/pull/13922) which is in DotNetCore 2.0.0.

 You can do these steps locally on your Pi, but we're using SSH remoting here.